Updated: May 2015

 Those readers not yet asleep or cross-eyed from the above might notice that the payoff from the Butterfly Pattern created yet another Crab Pattern.
 Note how the original small purple Crab Pattern melds into the medium-sized, yellow Butterfly Pattern that morphs into the larger, purple Crab Pattern.

 Relabeling the points, it’s easy to see.
 Yet, I’ll be the first to admit that in the heat of the battle, it’s sometimes tricky to keep all the various possibilities straight — especially when dealing with smaller patterns that might or might not be part of larger patterns.
 A quick look at technical analysis, chart patterns and fractals often helps sort it all out.

 A Practical Application

 The biggest Butterfly Pattern, which has been on our radar for years, is the one set up by the drop from 1576 in October 2007 to 666 in March 2009, and subsequent retracement to the .786 Fib in May 2011.
 It might have reversed at 1823, the 1.272 extension, but didn’t.

-Instead, TPTB shoved it past the likely turning point and has since relied on a series of backtests designed to cast it as support rather than resistance.
+Thanks to a massive devaluation in the Japanese yen [see: The Yen Carry Trade Explained] SPX shot past the obvious turning point and has since relied on a series of backtests designed to cast it as support rather than resistance.
 I suspect that SPX’s 1.618 extension at 2138.04 will serve as a more important top.

 For more, see The Last Big Butterfly.